snowdrop/ocp-odo-build-install/README.md

   oc create -f is-openjdk18.yaml
   ```

-- Create new spring-boot-http component (= create a new application, BuildConfig, DeploymentConfig, Service)
+- Create new spring-boot-http component (= create a new application, DeploymentConfig, Service)

   ```bash
   odo create openjdk18 --git https://github.com/snowdrop/ocp-odo-build-install.git
   ```
+  **REMARK** :

-  **REMARK** : Deployment of the pod will fail as a [missing ENV var](https://github.com/redhat-developer/odo/issues/501) is not defined to specify the uberjar file to be used !!
+  - Deployment of the pod will fail as a [missing ENV var](https://github.com/redhat-developer/odo/issues/501) is not defined to specify the uberjar file to be used !!

 - Cleanup
   ```bash